-Higher performance metal protection
+Corrosion resistant metal protection

-Greenkote® coating is widely chosen for its exceptional higher performance corrosion protection, longer wear and other special capabilities.
+Greenkote® coating is widely chosen for its exceptional higher performance corrosion resistance, longer wear and other special capabilities.
 It outperforms many other traditional coating processes such as zinc plating, hot dip, metal flake and sherardizing as well as PVD and CVD.
 It can also replace chromium-, vanadium- and titanium-based coatings in many applications.